-In 2016, there were 42 reported domestic violence homicides in Colorado.1
+In 2019, there were 70 domestic violence-related fatalities in Colorado.1

 In 2015, there were 86,073 active protection orders in the National Crime Information Center for Colorado, 24,009 of which had a disqualifying Brady Indicator.3

 In 2019, there were 70 reported domestic violence (DV)-related fatalities in Colorado, representing a 62.7% increase from the previous year.
 Sixty-four percent of these fatalities (n=45) were committed with a firearm.

 Of the 70 fatalities in 2019, 39 (55.7%) were the primary victims of DV, 3 (4.2%) were collateral adults, 1 (1.4%) was a child, and 27 (38.5%) were the perpetrators of DV.
 Most of the deaths (27 or 38.5%) were women killed by current or former male partners, followed by men who died by suicide (16 or 22.8%).4

 Number of Reported Domestic Violence Related Fatalities

 Number of Domestic Violence Related Fatalities by Firearm

 The definition of a domestic violence (DV)-related fatality includes murder, murder/suicide, collateral deaths (friends, family members, neighbors, or other bystanders killed), suicides (includes suicides that occurred after a homicide and isolated perpetrator or victim suicides), and any other death determined to be related to domestic violence.